ludicast/angular-rails/README.md

     PhotoGalleryCtrl.$inject = ['$route', '$xhr']

-This is because it sets us sowe CSRF preventions using $xhr as well.
-All this is pretty much ripped from a demo by [Daniel Nelson](https://github.com/centresource/angularjs_rails_demo).
+This is because it sets us some CSRF preventions using $xhr as well.
+Note that this information gets thrown into the controller scope, so `@$xhr` and `@$router` are available in inheriting controllers as well (regardless if inheriting explicitly (through `extends`) or implictly (by being nested in a deeper view tag)).

+Much of this is ripped from a demo by [Daniel Nelson](https://github.com/centresource/angularjs_rails_demo).

 Another thing added is a `resourceService` function.
 This function is called like: